dyeramosu/AC215_snapnutrition/README.md

 ### Application Design

 We built a detailed design document outlining the application’s architecture.
-We built a Solution Architecture abd Technical Architecture to ensure all our components work together.
+More specifically, we built a Solution Architecture and Technical Architecture to ensure all our components work together.

 #### **Solution Architecture**